 Killian Quigley (Sydney) and Margaret Cohen (Stanford) eds.
-Senses of the Submarine: The Undersea in Western Culture (under consideration, Routledge Environmental Humanities)
+Senses of the Submarine: The Undersea in Western Culture (accepted, Routledge Environmental Humanities)

 Anthony McMichael with Alistair Woodward and Cameron Muir.
 Climate Change and the Health of Nations: Famines, Fevers, and the Fate of Populations.
 New York, NY: Oxford University Press, 2017.

 Cameron Muir, Shadow Places of the Anthropocene (in prep)

 Jennifer Newell, Libby Robin and Kirsten Wehner eds.
 Curating the Future: Museums, Communities and Climate Change (Routledge Environmental Humanities), Abingdon, UK, Routledge, 2017.
 298pp.